Hawaii Five-O ran for 12 seasons — here’s what made it unstoppable

 Quite a number of Honolulu professionals, too, are playing guest roles, such as Hilo Hattie, Tommy Sands, Danny Kaleikini and Carol Kai, all stars of their own nightclub shows in Honolulu.

-Hawaii in the '70s: Look back at Honolulu & Waikiki
+ALSO SEE Hawaii travel in the '70s: Look back at Honolulu & Waikiki

 But the really “new look” will be provided by the background people, the extras who are the real faces of Hawaii.
 Hawaii, with its ethnic mixture, has Hawaiians, Polynesians, Japanese, Chinese, Filipinos, Koreans, Portuguese and all possible combinations, as well as Caucasians.